What is Projectile Motion?

 Maximum Height, H:

 The maximum height of a object in a projectile trajectory occurs when the vertical component of velocity, vy, equals zero.
 As the projectile moves upwards it goes against gravity, and therefore the velocity begins to decelerate.
-Eventually the vertical velocity will reach zero, and the projectile is accelerated downward under gravity immediately.
-Figure 1 shows a diagram of where the projectile will reach its maximum height, and then begin to accelerate downward.
+Eventually the vertical velocity will reach zero, and the projectile is accelerated downward under gravity immediately. shows a diagram of where the projectile will reach its maximum height, and then begin to accelerate downward.
 This is also the point where you would draw a vertical line of symmetry.

 Range of the Projectile, R:

 The range of the projectile is the displacement in the horizontal direction.
-There is no acceleration in this direction since gravity only acts vertically.
-Figure 2 shows the line of range.
+There is no acceleration in this direction since gravity only acts vertically. shows the line of range.
 Like time of flight and maximum height, the range of the projectile is a function of initial speed.